Rustbreaker17/SiegeGame-Server/README.md

 - Jihn
 - calagary
 - cube
-And a lot moore maps
+And a lot more maps

 For more details on each plugin and map, explore their respective directories.